kuzzleio/kourou/README.md

   Encrypted secrets are meant to be loaded inside an application with Kuzzle Vault.

-  See https://github.com/kuzzleio/kuzzle-vault/ for more informations.
+  See https://github.com/kuzzleio/kuzzle-vault/ for more information.

 EXAMPLES
   kourou vault:encrypt config/secrets.json --vault-key <vault-key>